apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/config-cg.md

     replicas: 2
 ```

-The above is a simple configuration of two Compute Groups, with the cluster names cg1 and cg2 respectively.
-When using a storage-computing separation cluster, you can select which Compute Group to use by the name of the Compute Group.
+The above is a simple configuration of two Compute Groups, with the cluster name are cg1 and cg2 respectively.
+When using a storage-computing separation cluster, you can select which Compute Group to use by the name.
 In actual use, you can specify the cluster name according to the business category.

-Modify the following configuration to the `DorisDisaggregatedCluster` resource that needs to [Deploy storage-computing separation](install-quickstart.md#step-2-quickly-deploy-a-storage-and-computing-separation-cluster) to deploy 2 Compute Groups, one of which can deploy 3 pods containing BE services, and the other can deploy 2 pods containing BE services. `{beImage}` specifies the image of the BE service you want to use.
+Modify the following configuration to the `DorisDisaggregatedCluster` resource when [Deploy storage-computing separation cluster](install-quickstart.md#step-2-quickly-deploy-a-storage-and-computing-separation-cluster) to deploy 2 Compute Groups, one of which can deploy 3 pods containing BE services, and the other can deploy 2 pods containing BE services. `{beImage}` specifies the image of the BE service you want to use.

 :::tip Tip
 Keeping the image used by multiple Compute Groups consistent.
 :::

-## Configure service computing resources
+## Configure computing resources

 Set the CPU and Memory resource usage available to the BE (Compute Service) container in each pod.
-Specify the CPU and Memory usage in [resources.requests and resources.limits].
+Specify the CPU and Memory usage in [resources.requests and resources.limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits).

 ```yaml
 spec: